rlajustin/rn-cf-boilerplate/README.md

 ##### Prerequisites

 You should have a macOS machine with XCode and Node.js installed.
+You need to have [homebrew](https://brew.sh/) as well.

 ##### Building to IOS